Code-Institute-Submissions/KieranSweeden-fol.io/WIREFRAMES.md

 ### View Folio

-This view folio page is only available if the author of the folio has
+This view folio page is only available to the outside world if set to published by author.

 <img src="readme/images/skeleton/wireframe-view-folio-contact-external.png">

 ## Internal

-The following wireframes are for pages which are "internal", meaning they're only available to authenticated users.
+The following wireframes are for pages which are "internal", meaning they're the pages the author of the folio can interact with in order to modify the snippets within their folio.

 ### My Folios